Rutherther/nix-fpga/README.md

 `nix run github:Rutherther/nix-fpga#quartus-shell`.
 All vendor scripts will be sourced, bins added to `$PATH`, so the software may be ran directly.

+The main package also usually has more executables inside of its binary folder, these are all wrapper scripts that call the FHS environment.
+If you want to use these, you would typically add the package to your path in your shell and that will add all executables to your `$PATH`.

 ## Udev rules
 If you want to flash the FPGA, you will need udev rules installed.
 These cannot be installed the same way as on other Linux systems via